Applying for a permit

 Your permit will not be valid until the car park fee is paid.

-If you can't put the skip bin directly outside your own property and instead want to place it outside your neighbour's property, you will need to get your neighbour's permission.
-In this case, we will ask that you make contact with that property owner to make sure they are kept in the loop and have no concerns or objections to the placement of the bin.
+If you can't put the skip bin directly outside your own property and instead want to place it outside your neighbour's property, we will ask that you make contact with that property owner to make sure they are kept in the loop and have no concerns or objections to the placement of the bin.

 Terms and conditions